 You can suggest courses and mentorship opportunities and point out the relevant areas they need to focus on to improve their skills.

 Providing interview feedback right away makes it more accurate and impactful since the human mind is prone to forget the details over time.
-So, it’s best to provide interview feedback while they are fresh in your mind.
+So, it’s best to provide feedback while they are fresh in your mind.

 You should treat information provided by the candidates with the utmost sensitivity as it is paramount to establish confidentiality and data privacy in the feedback process.
 To ensure confidentiality, establish secure systems for storing feedback information.